Checking Your Own Blood Pressure

 It’s important to check the accuracy of either type of monitor every so often.
 One

-from your doctor’s monitor.
+the reading from your provider's monitor.

-Ask your health care provider or pharmacist to recommend a monitor for you.
+Ask your healthcare provider or pharmacist to recommend a monitor for you.
 Keep in

 mind that if you have a large upper arm, you'll need a special, large cuff to get